aws-samples/aws-healthscribe-demo/README.md

 To update your Amplify deployment, sync your fork with this repository:

 1. Navigate to the fork in your GitHub account.
-2. Select "Sync fork"
+2. Select "Sync fork."
-3. Select "Update branch"
+3. Select "Update branch."

 #### Can I use this UI with existing AWS HealthScribe jobs?